Doctave/docapella/docs/theme.md

 Try turning on dark mode to see the difference.

+These colors can be used in your custom CSS with the `--accent-1` through `--accent-12` variables.

 ## Logo

 You can specify a logo for your project.
 This will be shown in the header of your documentation.